-You can also do deep-dive training courses into specialty areas and practice those with your clients to become a better coach.
+You can also do deep-dive training courses in specialty areas and practice those with your clients to become a better coach.
 For example, mental health first aid training if you are working with clients who have stress, anxiety and so on.

 There is a caveat on that.
 A lot of people see education as a tick box thing and they get really interested and they do more and more and more courses but without actually applying the learnings.
 And I think impostor syndrome comes from this too.

-I know some incredibly smart people who have numerous qualifications, who are full of self-doubt because they haven’t actually used their knowledge and practised with clients and seen the sorts of results that can be gained.
+I know some incredibly smart people who have numerous qualifications, who are full of self-doubt because they haven’t actually used their knowledge and practised with clients and seen the sorts of results that can